jjjchens235/leetcode-sql-unlocked/README.md

 `

 ## Known Issues
-* Columns with only blank values are parsed as Integer in db-fiddle's text to DDL parser, however, this ends up throwing an error when the tables are actually queried on.
-This issue occurs for problem #586, a simple fix is switching from Integer to Varchar(1)
+* Columns with only blank values are parsed as INTEGER in db-fiddle's text to DDL parser, however, this ends up throwing an error when the tables are actually queried on.
+This issue occurs for problem #586, a simple fix is switching from INTEGER to VARCHAR(1) in the table schema.
 * Some problems don't have actual table data, for example problem #175, so no db-fiddle can be created

+## DB Fiddle url quick access
+For convenience, [this file](db_fiddle_all_urls.txt) contains db-fiddle links for almost every LeetCode sql problem.
+This might be useful if you want to try one problem really quickly, you don't have Python, etc.